building in Thailand

 • Job Websites: This is the most popular method.
 There are both generic and industry-specific job websites you can look at.

-• Requirement Agencies: You can use a recruitment agency and let them do the job hunt for you.
-You can join a networking event and meet up with your potential employer.
+• Recruitment Agencies: You can use a recruitment agency and let them do the job hunt for you.

 • Walk-In: It’s also possible to walk into a school or a company and apply for a job in person, assuming they post a job announcement notification in front of the company.

-Let’s taking a look at each option.
+Let’s take a look at each option.

 General Expat Job Websites

 When looking for work in Thailand, the internet is your friend.
 The success rate of landing a job though the internet is higher if you’re persistent.
-Here are the website’s I’m going to cover in this section:
+Here are the websites I’m going to cover in this section:

 • JobsDB